Skip to Main Content

 website: https://www.york.cuny.edu/counseling-center

 The Counseling Center at York College is dedicated to supporting students on their journey to academic success and personal growth.
 We offer free and confidential counseling services, both in-person and virtually, to address a wide range of concerns that may be impacting your educational experience.
-Whether you're facing crisis situations, academic challenges, relationship issues, family struggles, or difficulties adjusting to college life, our team is here to help.
+Whether you're facing crises, academic challenges, relationship issues, family struggles, or difficulties adjusting to college life, our team is here to help.
 Counseling is a confidential process designed to provide you with support, insight, and effective coping strategies to navigate life's challenges.

 Your well-being is our priority, and we're here to support you every step of the way.